afunyun/BatchGrader/README.md

 ### 🚧 Current TODO / Action Items

+**URGENT:**
+- Fix multiple input files continuing to run/submit jobs if a reply comes back with errors.

 - **Support richer evaluation outputs:**
   Honestly have only tried this with the format of a single number rating.
 Should allow free-form or multi-field LLM responses, and ensure downstream code can handle these without exploding.
   (Probably already works tbh, just wary of saying you can do this without actually trying it.)